-Home health care is becoming one of the largest employers in not only the medical field, but also the U.S. economy.
+Home care is becoming one of the largest employers in not only the medical field, but also the U.S. economy.

 It is an industry powered by home health care nurses and caregivers who are ready to provide care to some of the most vulnerable patients in our society.